Behavioural Misconduct Report Form [PDF form – available for download]

 - Smoking, consuming alcohol, drugs, or any prohibited substance while on school property, or counselling others to do so.

 - Committing any act contrary to the laws of British Columbia and/or Canada.

 Students have a responsibility of avoiding misconduct and also avoiding the appearance of misconduct.
 For example, a student who exposes an exam paper for another to view may claim the act was accidental, but depending on the circumstances, this claim may not be accepted as proof of innocence.

-The Office of Student Affairs will ensure that no student is treated unfairly, while further ensuring that misconduct is dealt with appropriately.
+Student Advocacy will ensure that no student is treated unfairly, while further ensuring that misconduct is dealt with appropriately.
 If a student is accused of either Academic or Behavioural Misconduct, he or she will also have the right to appeal through a form that may be picked up from reception at both campuses.